A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: Introduction

 \subsection{Contribution}

-To simultaneously deal with closed-chain and formation of the whole system, redundancy of the mobile manipulator and obstacles in the environment, this paper proposes a motion planning framework with the following innovations.

-\begin{itemize}[leftmargin=*] \item Hierarchical framework: the centralized layer plans the object's motion, and the formation of the system is optimized in the decentralized layer.
-A unique feature is that closed-chain, obstacle-avoidance and the lower bound of the formation constraints can be quickly checked in the centralized layer, which ensures compatibility with the decentralized layer.
-Moreover, the decentralized layer is distributed, and the redundancy of each robot can be explored independently in real-time.
-Therefore, the complex planning problem can be simplified while not violating the constraints. \item Diversified and efficient obstacle-avoidance strategies: on the basis of the closed-chain constraint, the system can either adjust the formation to bypass obstacles or adjust the self-motion of the redundant robots to cross obstacles.
-As a result, the motion planner exhibits excellent performance in complex environments, which is verified by comparing it with the benchmark planners. \item The framework is unified and can be applied to different numbers of heterogeneous mobile manipulators.
-Moreover, to the best of our knowledge, this is the first time to achieve six-dimensional object manipulation by multiple mobile manipulators in cluttered real-world environments. \end{itemize}
+To deal with the closed-chain, redundancy and obstacle-avoidance constraints simultaneously, this paper proposes a motion planning framework with the following contributions: \begin{itemize} \item Semi-coupled hierarchical framework: the centralized layer plans the object's motion first, and then the redundancy of each \emph{MM} is explored independently in the decentralized layer.
+A notable feature is that closed-chain of the system, obstacle-avoidance of the object and the lower bound of the redundancy constraint metric are guaranteed while searching the path of the object in the centralized layer.
+This characteristic enables the decentralized layer to optimize each \emph{MM}'s joint motion while not violating object's motion and closed-chain constraint. \item The framework can be applied to different numbers of \emph{MM}s and shows great superiority to the fully centralized planner and fully decoupled hierarchical planner, which are verified in the simulated experiments. \item To the best of our knowledge, this is the first time to achieve six-dimensional object transportation by multiple mobile manipulators in cluttered real-world environments. \end{itemize}